outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 ## host.docker.internal ##

-Containers using the [brdige network](#networking-drivers) can access to host services by FQDN `host.docker.internal`.
+Occasionally, we want to access to host services from within containers.

-Pay attention that the "Host" header is different from *host.docker.internal*, in the example below.
+1. If the container is booted with [host network](#networking-drivers), then use `localhost` or `127.0.0.1`.
+2. If the container is booted with [bridge network](#networking-drivers), then use `host.docker.internal`.
+Depending on the platform, we might [need a bit setup](https://stackoverflow.com/a/62431165/2336707).
+   1. On macOS, `host.docker.internal` is intuitively supported.
+   2. On Linux, we should manually add `host.docker.internal:host-gateway` to `docker run --add-host` or to `extra_hosts` of docker compose.

+`host.docker.internal` only routes requests to the host, but please use the correct "Host" header.
+See example below.

 ```bash
 ~$ docker exec -it alpine sh